 There are a variety of surgical procedures available to obtain symmetry of the breasts.
 These procedures may be completed during the reconstruction process and include: breast augmentation, breast lift, and breast reduction.
-Your surgeon will discuss this with you during your consultation.
+Dr. Steele will discuss this with you during your consultation.

 Will my insurance cover my breast reconstruction surgery?